There is a S1 charge between 10:30am and 6:30pm to enter the town pier, which is a picturesque sight with a gazebo at its terminus.

 The curving, gray-sand beach here is fine for swimming during the December to April summer, but expect serious teeth chatter during the rest of the year.
-The good surf, perfect for beginners, draws its fair share of followers and you’ll see armies of bleached-blond surfer types ambling the streets with boards in hand.
+The good surf, perfect for beginners, draws its fair share of followers and you’ll see armies of bleached-blond surfer types ambling the streets with boards under their arms.
 Expect decent waves year-round.
 The beach break starts about 800m south of the pier – with a rock and sand bottom.
 It rarely connects for longer rides, but you can get plenty of fun lefts and shortish rights anywhere on the beach.

-Most guesthouses are located in the southern end of town in the small streets running perpendicular to the beach.
+Most guesthouses are located at the southern end of town in the small streets running perpendicular to the beach.
 You can get discounts of up to 50% outside festival and holiday times, so be sure to ask.

-Not surprisingly, Huanchaco has oodles of seafood restaurants, especially near the caballitos de tortora stacked at the north end of the beach.
+Not surprisingly, Huanchaco has oodles of seafood restaurants, especially near the caballitos de tortora (traditional indigenous reed boats) stacked at the north end of the beach.